 The information on this page is based on a number of underlying datasets, most of which are updated monthly.
 We maintain an update schedule which explains which version of each dataset we are currently relying on.

-Land registry data shows two sales for CHORLEY HOUSE since 1st January 1995.
-The below table shows the price paid for the two sales, along with the average detached price in the Ribble Valley local authority area for the corresponding sale date.
-Both of the two CHORLEY HOUSE sales were for above the average price.
+Land registry data shows three sales for CHORLEY HOUSE since 1st January 1995.
+The below table shows the price paid for the three sales, along with the average detached price in the Ribble Valley local authority area for the corresponding sale date.
+All of the three CHORLEY HOUSE sales were for above the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).

 2024 1 FEB | £800,000 | £413,132 | 94% above HPI |